anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version" : "10.0.12": IN PROGRESS
+1. Now Searchable Selector: has a property items to change its items list at runtime.

 ### "version" : "10.0.11"
 1. Searchable Selector: now can create Searchable Selector with custom search logic.
 Now `CreateSearchableSelector.create` method accepts and argument `filterFunctionForSearchSelector` for providing a custom filter logic.
 2. Searchable Selector: now can add custom input mode for text field in searchable selector.